Eschatologue/CM_wiki/docs/class/ranger/index.md

 You also have a Climb Speed and a Swim Speed equal to your Speed.

-## Level 9: Conjure Barrage
+## Level 9: EXpertise

-Channeling nature’s might, you can cause your weapon to multiply and strike at creatures before you; you always have the Conjure Barrage spell prepared.
+You gain Expertise in two of your skill proficiencies of your choice.

 ## Level 9: Deft Explorer Improvement